Haier Dishwasher Not Draining? Fix Guide (2026)

 Where is the filter on a Haier dishwasher?

 The filter on a Haier full-size dishwasher is located at the bottom center of the tub, directly below the lower spray arm.
-Rotate the filter cap counterclockwise to remove it; the flat mesh pre-filter underneath lifts straight up.
+Rotate the filter cap counterclockwise to remove it.
+The flat mesh pre-filter underneath lifts straight up.
 Both pieces should be rinsed under hot water monthly.
 Neglecting the filter is the top cause of E3 errors.

 Can I reset a Haier dishwasher that shows an E3 error?